NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 (amesGCM3)>$ mkdir ACTIVECLDS INERTCLDS
 ```

-Navigate to `INERTCLDS/` and use `MarsPull` to retrieve the files.
-Specify the simulation identifier (`INERTCLDS/`) and the range of Solar Longitudes (Ls=255 through Ls=285) corresponding to the desired file(s):
+Navigate to `INERTCLDS/`.
+We'll use `MarsPull` to retrieve files from the RIC simulation first.
+Specify the simulation identifier (`INERTCLDS/`) and the range of Solar Longitudes (Ls=255° through Ls=285°) corresponding to the desired file(s) in the call to `MarsPull`:

 ```bash
 (amesGCM3)>$ MarsPull.py -id INERTCLDS -ls 255 285
 ```

-Then do the same for the `ACTIVECLDS/` case.

-There should now be 5 `fort.11` files in each directory (`INERTCLDS/` and `ACTIVECLDS/`):
+Then, navigate to the `ACTIVECLDS/` directory and do the same for the RAC case.
+After this step, you should see the following 5 `fort.11` files in each directory (`INERTCLDS/` and `ACTIVECLDS/`):

 ```bash
 > fort.11_0719 fort.11_0720 fort.11_0721 fort.11_0722 fort.11_0723
 ```

-> If you have any `fort.11` files *other than the ones listed above* in *either* directory, please delete them.
-It will be make it easier to follow the tutorial if you work with the specific subset of files listed above.
+> If you have any `fort.11` files **other than the ones listed above** in **either** directory, please delete them.
+It will be easier to follow along during the tutorial if you work with the specific subset of files listed above.